 The Children's Health Act of 2000 originally authorized the NCTSI program at \$50 million.
 In its first year, \$10 million was appropriated.
 In FY 2002, an additional \$20 million was provided to this program; of this, \$10 million came from the Emergency Supplemental Appropriation (PL 107-38) for the recovery efforts after 9/11.
 The NCTSI grew rapidly from 17 to 54 centers from 2000-2004, with funding at \$30 million.
 In FY 2005, funding remained at \$30 million, but the level funding (and the loss of the supplemental funds) led to a reduction in the total number of funded centers, from 54 to 45 centers, and the inability to renew funding for the many experienced trauma professionals in the Network.
-Further decreases in FY 2006 and FY 2007 led to further reductions in the size of the Network (currently funded at 43 centers).
-Subsequent appropriations provided small increases to reach the current FY 2010 level of \$40.8 million, funding 59 Centers and the NCCTS, but still falls far short of meeting the national need.
+Further decreases in FY 2006 and FY 2007 led to further reductions in the size of the Network to 43 centers).
+Subsequent appropriations provided small increases to reach the FY 2010 level of \$40.8 million, funding 59 Centers and the NCCTS, but still falling far short of meeting the national need.
+The FY 2012 budget proposed by SAMHSA slashed funding for the NCTSN by 72% from \$40.8 million to \$11.3 million which will drastically reduce the ability of the NCTSN to operate and provide traumainformed services, training, and resources to children, families, and providers of care.

-The innovative NCTSI program has developed a collaborative network of committed community and treatment development centers that work together with child serving systems to help children who have experienced trauma and develop new and more effective interventions.
+The innovative NCTSI program has developed a collaborative network of committed community and treatment development centers that work together with all child-serving systems to help children who have experienced trauma and develop new and more effective interventions.
+At the current time, the Network includes 65 funded centers and 69 affiliate (formerly funded) centers and individuals.
+Since its inception, the work has taken place in 40 states.
 The program has developed training programs, resource materials, new interventions, and has a strong internal and external evaluation program in place.
-Recent yearly estimates indicate that more than 50,000 individuals children, adolescents and their families - will directly benefit from services through this network, and over 200,000 professionals are being trained in trauma-informed interventions.
-Over 1000 external partnerships have been established by NCTSN members in their work to integrate trauma-informed services into all child-serving systems (such as schools, foster care, correctional facilities, residential care, shelters, and programs serving military families).
+Recent yearly estimates indicate that more than 50,000 individuals - children, adolescents and their families - will directly benefit from services through this network, and over 200,000 professionals are being trained in trauma-informed interventions.
+Tens of thousands more are benefitting from the other community services, website resources, products, webinars. educational community programs, and more.
+Over 8400 external partnerships have been established by NCTSN members in their work to integrate trauma-informed services into all child-serving systems (such as child welfare, education, foster care, correctional facilities, residential care, shelters, and programs serving military families).